DUI and Criminal Defense Attorney

 If You Have Completed Probation

-If you have served your term of probation and did not have your probation revoked at any time and the conviction was after January 1, 1973, you don’t need to do anything.
+If you have served your probation term and did not have your probation revoked at any time and the conviction was after January 1, 1973, you don’t need to do anything.
 In theory, your conviction should have been automatically dismissed.
-Although, given that this is the government, and we all know how they don't always do what they say they’re going to do.
-It might be a good idea to check your record a month or two after you complete your probationary term.
+However, given that this is the government, and we all know how they don't always do what they say they’re going to do, It might be a good idea to check your record a month or two after you complete your probationary term.
 The easiest way is to get a Live Scan.
 All you need to do is Google (or Yelp) “Live Scan Near Me,” and you should find some places that perform that service.
 A live scan is just a self-initiated background check on yourself.
 If you do not see your conviction, then congratulations, it’s already dismissed.
-If, however, you still see it, your best option would be to contact a local criminal defense attorney.
-They will be able to help you get that conviction removed off your record.
+If, however, you still see it, your best option would be to contact The Pitman Law Firm, we are an Encino expungement attorney, we will be able to help you get that conviction removed from your record.

 If You Are Still On Probation